Where to Stay in Lisbon for First Timers: Best Areas

 Belem has many seafood restaurants, bars with river views, and fine dining options like Feitoria Michelin-starred dining.
 Pastéis de Belém is a must-try pastry shop with the famous original Pastel de Nata custard tart.

-Best places to stay in Belem:
+Best places to stay in Belem for the first time:

 Built for the Lisbon World Exhibition in 1998, the Park of Nations district, or Parque das Nações in local langues, is one of the most distinctly modern regions of Lisbon.
 With many business hotels, restaurants and bars for business travellers, this area is good base for those travel on business.